rails/rails/guides/source/active_record_validations.md

 ### `uniqueness`

-This helper validates that the attribute's value is unique right before the object gets saved.
+This validator validates that the attribute's value is unique right before the object gets saved.

 ```ruby